Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 This fits the bill.
 This recipe is also super easy to throw together.
 The sweet potatoes bake in the oven for a while but it’s really a hands-off element to the dish.
 And then The filling is made on the stove top.
 I loaded the filling with baby bella mushrooms, carrots and a bunch of spices.
 Cumin and oregano are not traditional in shepherd’s pie but I added them because I need flavor, you know?!

-The top is spiced up too and it’s super delicious.
+The top is super delicious.
 If you like, you can always make the topping with russet potatoes—they’re Whole30 approved, too.
-In fact, being able to have potatoes, makes Whole30 doable for me.
+In fact, being able to have potatoes, makes Whole 30 doable.
+I know a lot of people love to do Whole 30 at the beginning of the year and being able to have this comforting food makes it tolerable for sure!
+And this Sweet Potato Shepherd’s Pie fits the bill perfectly.
 I needed that added comfort!

 - 4 small sweet potatoes

 - 1 teaspoon kosher salt

 - Pinch crushed red pepper